by-tezov/tuucho/mkdocs/docs/object-definition/form-validator.md

-# Validator Definition
+# Form Validator Definition

-The `validator` object is used to enforce validation rules for input components.
+The `form validator` object is used to enforce validation rules for input components.
 It supports multiple formats—from simple strings to detailed object arrays—offering flexibility in how validation logic is defined and reused.

 ---